 |Sidney Digby (front).|

 Bertie (Swan) Blair and Steve

 Blair (back right).

 |Sidney (Digby) Wilson obituary|

-John and Sydney (Digby) Wilson had the following children:
+John and Sidney (Digby) Wilson had the following children:

 A. Billy Leonard Wilson (Is this the same as Billy Ed Wilson?): He was born on November 1, 1921 in Bell county, Texas.
 He served in the U.S. Marine Corps in World War II.
 He died on October 23, 2000 in Temple, Texas (Bell county) and is buried at Bellwood Memorial Park in that city.
 He was married to Agnes Lazell Smith Wilson ("Smitty").
 She was born on January 13, 1919 in Texas.
 She died on February 24, 2009 in Temple, Texas and is buried at Bellwood Memorial Park as well (Her plot is East Fountain Lot V-4).
 (Note: Smitty's parents were William Monroe Smith, who was born in 1882 in Mississippi and died in July, 1926 in West, Texas, and Lillie Missouri Box, who was born on August 1, 1885 in Winslow, Mississippi and died in October, 1940 in West, Texas in McLennan county).
 Billy Leonard and Smitty Wilson had two children.